FastEndpoints/FastEndpoints/Src/Documentation/wiki/Dependency-Injection.md

 it can be argued that you need to create instances of endpoint classes for unit testing. counter argument to that would be "just don't". do [integration testing with WAF](Integration-Testing.md) instead. the main reason being; sometimes the handler code may need to access things from the `HttpContext` and having to mock the HttpContext is no small task. one such example would be when your handler needs to retrieve the current user-principal's claims and cross-check something with the database. it's better not to go down the mocking rabbit-hole and [configure your mocked dependencies](https://github.com/dj-nitehawk/FastEndpoints/blob/dcc6233c3031fa253cc7138379d90ad7a1ef5b40/Test/Setup.cs#L17) via the test factory instead.

+if you believe this viewpoint is wrong, please join us on discord or open a github issue so we can discuss this further.

 # manual resolving

 services can be resolved manually like so: